Playtest (Black Mirror): Plot

 After his father dies from Alzheimer's disease, Cooper (Wyatt Russell) travels the world, ignoring phone calls from his mother.
 In London, he spends a night with the technology journalist Sonja (Hannah John-Kamen).
 He is forced to stay with her after his bank account is drained when he becomes victim to identity theft, but finds a paid offer to playtest a game for SaitoGemu.

 At the company's building, he is met by Katie (Wunmi Mosaku) in an experiment room.
 Though she turns his phone off, he turns it back on to surreptitiously take pictures of the test kit for Sonja.
 Katie implants a small device called a "mushroom" in the back of his neck.
 He tests an augmented reality version of the game Whac-A-Mole.
 Cooper is impressed and agrees to a further test.
 He meets with Shou (Ken Yamamura), the company's owner, and is told that he will experience a horror game where an artificial neural network personalises the experience to his fears.

 At Harlech House, the mansion he recognises from a SaitoGemu game, Cooper has an earpiece to communicate with Katie; there are also cameras throughout.
 After a while, he sees a spider and then a figure appearing in a painting.
 He hears footsteps and sees a simulation of Josh Peters (Jamie Paul), his childhood bully.
 In the kitchen, an enormous spider with Peters' face appears.
 Cooper's earpiece then ceases to work.
 Sonja arrives and urges Cooper to leave, but Cooper finds inconsistencies in her story.
 She stabs him and they fight.
 As her face inverts to a red skull, Cooper impales her on the knife lodged through his shoulder, and she, the knife, and Cooper's injury disappear.

 As earpiece communication resumes, Katie leads Cooper to an upstairs room to terminate the test.
 Katie begins interrogating Cooper as he forgets details about his mother and then himself.
-After attempting to remove the mushroom with a shard of glass, Katie and Shou burst in and restrain him, saying that the technology has advanced too far to be removed.
+After he attempts to remove the mushroom with a shard of glass, Katie and Shou burst in and restrain him, saying that the technology has advanced too far to be removed.

 Cooper awakens in Shou's office, the experiment having lasted only a single second and nothing subsequent having been real.
 Cooper returns home to find his mother (Elizabeth Moynihan), who does not recognise him, dialling his number repeatedly.
 Back in the first experiment room, Cooper yells for his mother as the mushroom kills him.
 Cooper was in fact killed within 0.04 seconds by a phone call from his mother causing signal interference with the device, the subsequent experience existing only in his head.